Love the ride quality of the factory Tesla wheels but hate the looks? These Rimetrix Tesla wheel covers just might be for you.

 What Are Rimetrix Wheel Covers?

-Rimetrix wheel covers give Tesla Model 3 and Model Y owners like myself options when it comes to the look of their factory wheels.
+Rimetrix wheel covers give Tesla Model 3 and Model Y owners like myself customization options when it comes to the look of their factory wheels.
 They offer matte black and silver options that not only look better than the factory Aerowheel and Gemini offerings but also improve battery efficiency as well.

 How to Order Rimetrix Wheel Covers